 Help save Great Salt Lake wetlands & prevent environmental injustice - stop Salt Lake City from turning Northpoint into a warehouse district

-This area, containing 60 homes, which the master plan predicts will all eventually be replaced by development, is also adjacent to some of the highest functioning wetlands on Great Salt Lake.
+This area, containing 60 homes, is adjacent to some of the highest functioning wetlands on Great Salt Lake.
 The last thing we should be doing at a time when the Great Salt Lake is facing ecological collapse is destroying wildlife habitat which may be the last refuge for hundreds of bird species.